rgl-epfl/large-steps-pytorch/README.md

 - Fig. 8 -> `viewpoints`
 - Fig. 9 -> `influence`

-:warning: Several experiments are equal-time comparisons ran on a Linux Ryzen 3990X workstation with a TITAN RTX graphics card. you may have to change the timings to reproduce the results on a different machine.
+:warning: Several experiments are equal-time comparisons ran on a Linux Ryzen 3990X workstation with a TITAN RTX graphics card.
+In order to ensure reproducibility, we have frozen the step counts for each method in these experiments.

 ## Repository structure